Law and French

 • French language

 • French civilisation

 • French legal methods and/or French civil law

 The Sophister years

-The Junior Sophister (third) year is spent studying legal or related subjects in a French or German university.
+The Junior Sophister (third) year is spent studying legal or related subjects in a French university.
 The results obtained studying abroad constitute a substantial part of your final degree grades.

 A combination of assignments and aural, oral and written examinations is used.
 There is a strong element of continuous assessment in language and French law subjects.

 The increasing Europeanisation of legal practice means that graduates of the law and a language degree programme have much to contribute to the legal and other professions in Ireland, as well as enjoying career opportunities in Europe.
 In addition to careers in the legal profession, Law and French graduates also find employment in business, journalism, accountancy, banking, insurance, politics, foreign affairs and diplomacy and public services.

 No law degree entitles a person to practise law as a solicitor or barrister.
 If you wish to go on to obtain a professional qualification, the governing bodies for the profession require that you study certain specific modules in your primary law degree.
 These modules are taught as compulsory modules during the Freshman years and/or as optional Sophister modules.
 The School of Law’s five undergraduate law degree programmes enables students the opportunity to study all modules required by the Irish and English professional bodies.